dmbarbour/awelon/AboutAO.md

 Except for capabilities, these limitations are no loss of expressiveness.
 Whitespace in ABC means identity.
 AO has its own support for text, numbers, and blocks.

-AO uses a dedicated reader mode for capabilities.
+AO uses a dedicated reader state for capabilities.
 Upon reading `%{`, AO should be read to the following `}`, including whitespace.
 This rule ensures AO can syntactically represent the same set of capabilities that ABC can represent.
+Capabilities may not be in the same word as other inline ABC.

 However, most capabilities will be rejected by the AO compiler.